tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 Suddenly I felt a gorilla paw clench my forearm.

 I swiveled around to survey the situation.
 There was a hand and it belonged to a woman.
 A woman who looked exactly like Large Marge.

+"What's your name?" she asked/demanded.
+I suppose it was what passed for flirtation in these parts.

-You know Large Marge, right?
+Say.
+You do know Large Marge, right?
 The trucker lady who picked up hitchhiking Pee Wee Herman.
 The one with the koogly eyes that says, "Tell 'em Large Marge sent ya!?!"

 I moved my arm gently away from her gorilla hand.

-Unhand me you ape I thought.
+*Unhand me you ape I thought.*

 I said, "I need to watch my friend perform."

 Large Marge said, "I understand.
 Sorry."